Sarson ka Sag – Recipe for Sarson ka Saag

 Serving Suggestions:

-Traditionally Sarson ka saag is served along with makke ki roti, but it can also be served with any Indian bread and taste just as good.
+Traditionally Sarson ka saag is served along with makke ki roti, but it can also be served with any Indian bread and tastes just as good.
 Do not forget to serve some white butter, jaggery, radish, and onion along with it.
 I like to have some fried red chili too along with this combo.

 Storing suggestions: